Ways to Feel Confident During Your Monthly Cycle!

 3. Get Active

 One of the reasons why you feel so good after a workout is because physical activity increases endorphins.
-According to WebMD, regular exercise has been proven to reduce stress, ward off anxiety and feelings of depression, boost self-esteem and improve sleep.
+According to WebMD, regular exercise has been proven to reduce stress, ward off anxiety and feelings of depression, boost self-esteem and improve sleep, specially if the best kratom extract is taken along with it.
 Endorphins also trigger a positive feeling in the body and you’ll find you’ll feel more energized after a workout.
 I would take it easy and not go too hard while on your cycle but, a great sweat session can do wonders.

 4. Don’t be afraid to rest